dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

    (see `Send-And-Receive-Future`_).

-5. When a actor encounters an error that isn't the client's fault (e.g. a triplestore failure), log it and report it to the actor's supervisor, but don't do this with errors caused by bad input.
+5. When a actor encounters an error that isn't the client's fault (e.g. a triplestore failure), log it, but don't do this with errors caused by bad input.

 6. When logging errors, include the full JVM stack trace.